oracle-devrel/technology-engineering/cloud-architecture/custom-apps-and-consolidation/oracle-db-consolidation/db-discovery/xtts-prechecks/README.md

 sqlplus "/ as sysdba"  @oradb_xtts_prechecks.sql
 ```

-This script needs to be executed on Oracle database server with a user who has ` "/as sysdba" ` access.
+This script needs to be executed on an Oracle database server with a user who has ` "/as sysdba" ` access.

 -	Copy the oradb_xtts_prechecks.sql file to the server.
 -	Execute the script as ```sqlplus "/ as sysdba" @oradb_xtts_prechecks.sql``` .